WarchiefZhangW/MEAT/README.md

 6. Run ./pfam_annot_genbank.py and ./pfam_annot_refseq.py       to prepare pfam annotation
 7. Run ./make_blast_database.py     to prepare BLAST database

 Then MEAT program is prepared.
-Example in Toy can help to test this workflow works or not.
+Example in MEAT/Toy/ can help to test this workflow works or not.

 Usage: